Configuring Vaults¶

 Bitwarden¶

-Bitwarden is an open-source, self-hosted password manager with a modern API.
+Bitwarden is a cloud-hosted password manager with a modern API.
+Use type: bitwarden for Bitwarden Cloud or self-hosted Bitwarden Server.

 Basic Configuration¶